atsa-es/atsa-labs/README.md

 If you are working on an existing chapter and just making some updates, then you don't need to re-build the whole book.
 You just need to update the docs/yourchap.html and figure pngs in docs/Applied_Time_Series_Analysis/figure_html/

+Making bigger changes to your chapter?
+Then edit your Rmd in your ``Lab-`` folder.
+Once that is ready, run ``cleanDefsinRmd.R`` to clean up the Rmd for bookdown.

+Making minor changes?
+Then edit your Rmd in your ``Lab-`` folder AND make the same edits to the Rmd in the cleanedRmd folder.
+Then knit the Rmd in the cleanedRmd folder, then you'll need to move the files to the right places.

+Making really minor changes?
+Then edit your Rmd in your ``Lab-`` folder AND make the same edits to the html in the docs folder.
+No need to knit anything.
+You are changing the Rmd so that your changes are not wiped out when the whole book is rebuilt later.

 ## Key files
 [back to top](#key-files)